stiles/survivoR2py/README.md

 ### Convert survivoR data

 - `scripts/convert_data.py`: This script converts the survivoR data by fetching the latest `.rda` files from the source, storing copies locally in `data/raw/rda`, and then converting them to comma-delimited text files in `data/processed/csv`.
-A Gihub Actions workflow also runs the script once daily to keep it fresh during the seasons, storing the data locally in the repo and also pushing it to S3.
+A Gihub Actions workflow also runs the script once daily at 8 pm Pacific Time to keep the files fresh during a season, storing data in the repo and also on S3.

+### Storage

-**The data files can be downloaded here:**
+The latest version of each table can be downloaded here:

 - [advantage_details.csv](https://stilesdata.com/survivor/survivor2py/processed/csv/advantage_details.csv)
 - [advantage_movement.csv](https://stilesdata.com/survivor/survivor2py/processed/csv/advantage_movement.csv)